-We are meeting with key industry stakeholders to discuss ways to improve transportation regulations in Alberta, including the Alberta Motor Association, the Rural Municipalities of Alberta and Alberta Urban Municipalities Association, along with commercial transportation service providers, such as the Petroleum Services Association of Canada.
+We met with key industry stakeholders to discuss ways to improve transportation regulations in Alberta, including the Alberta Motor Association, the Rural Municipalities of Alberta and Alberta Urban Municipalities Association, along with commercial transportation service providers, such as the Petroleum Services Association of Canada.

-All commercial transportation companies in Alberta will be contacted directly by email to provide their perspective.
+All commercial transportation companies in Alberta were contacted directly by email to provide their perspective.